anders-s-olsen/BrainGSP_subject-specific/README.md

 ## Organization

 Please note that the repository is not organized as a toolbox.
-The scripts may be freely used and adapted to the user's own needs, but some code adaptations should be expected.
+The scripts may be freely used and adapted to the user's own needs, but some code adaptations (paths, dataframes, etc) should be expected.

 The repository contains the following key scripts: